 Her civic, community and professional affiliations past and present include: Who’s Who in American Colleges and Universities; Board member for St. Vincent’s House; co-writer of the Robert Wood Johnson Hospital's Healthy Food Guidelines for houses of worship which serves as a model for other ministries throughout New Jersey; and an advocate for women who suffer from abusive relationships.
 Pastor Myra and her husband were featured in the Robert Wood Johnson 2014 Calendar couples against domestic violence.
 They are members of the National Association of the Advancement of Colored People (NAACP) and recipients of the Mother Bethel Community Service Award.
 Dr. Myra is co-founder of BGlobalMinistries.
 She is a proud member of Delta Sigma Theta Sorority, Inc., as well as a workshop and conference facilitator for clergy couples, women’s ministries, and leadership retreats.

 She is excited that she has served the last sixteen years with her husband and devoted partner in ministry Reverend Dr. Eric R. Billips, Sr., as co-pastors; and they are now serving as the Senior Pastors of North Stelton, A.M.E.
 Church, Piscataway, New Jersey.
 It is proper and fitting to note that they are the first pastoral team to receive a co-pastoral appointment in the First Episcopal District and one of the few husband and wife teams with both names on the Pastoral Appointment throughout the A.M.E.
 Connectional Church.
-Pastor Myra is the proud mother of four gifted children and five grandchildren.
+Pastor Myra is the proud mother of four gifted children and six grandchildren.
 She lives by her favorite scripture, “Whatever you do, work at it with all your heart, as working for the Lord, not for human masters.”
 Colossians 3:23.